gradle/gradle/design-docs/play-support.md

     - Client receives ‘cancelled’ exception when cancelled.
     - Cannot use watch mode when requesting a model or running a build action.
 - ~~Add coverage for a build that succeeds, then fails, then succeeds (eg a compilation error)~~
+- ~~Fail when this is enabled on Java 6 builds, tell the user this is only supported for Java 7+.~~

 #### Open Issues